rrymm/ffmpeg-watchdog/README.md

 **options.retry(0 - 300):** how many times should watchdog attempt to restart ffmpeg process that has exited

-**options.wait(5 - 300):** how many seconds should watchdog wait to attempt to restart ffmpeg
+**options.wait(1 - 300):** how many seconds should watchdog wait to attempt to restart ffmpeg

 **options.reset(10 - 300):** how many seconds should ffmpeg be running to be considered successful

-**options.stdoutI2PC:** set image2pipe codec to "mjpeg" if output on pipe:1 needs to be parsed into individual jpegs before emitting data
+**options.stdoutJpeg:** set to true if output on pipe:1 needs to be parsed into individual jpegs before emitting data

-**options.stderrI2PC:** set image2pipe codec to "mjpeg" if output on pipe:2 needs to be parsed into individual jpegs before emitting data
+**options.stderrJpeg:** set to true if output on pipe:2 needs to be parsed into individual jpegs before emitting data

-**options.stdinI2PC:** set image2pipe codec to "mjpeg" if output on pipe:0 needs to be parsed into individual jpegs before emitting data
+**options.stdinJpeg:** set to true if output on pipe:0 needs to be parsed into individual jpegs before emitting data

 #Warning
-If setting stdoutI2PC, stderrI2PC, or stdinI2PC to "mjpeg" please ensure that you are using -c:v mjpeg and -f image2pipe in the ffmpeg params for that pipe, otherwise the buffer will not flush and your app will crash!
+If setting stdoutJpeg, stderrJpeg, or stdinJpeg to "true" please ensure that you are using -c:v mjpeg and -f image2pipe in the ffmpeg params for that pipe, otherwise the buffer will not flush and your app will crash!

 Please take a look in the <a href="https://github.com/kevinGodell/ffmpeg-watchdog/tree/master/examples">examples folder</a>.
 There is an example for <a href="https://github.com/kevinGodell/ffmpeg-watchdog/blob/master/examples/http.js">http</a> and <a href="https://github.com/kevinGodell/ffmpeg-watchdog/blob/master/examples/rtsp.js">rtsp</a> remote video sources.